tmgreenside/GreenChats/README.md

 This is a blogging application with which I intend to experiment with secure web design methods.
 This project will allow users to create blogs of their own, not unlike FaceBook or LinkedIn.
-My resume and stuff about me will be the stuff for my page.

 Structure:
 Templating is accomplished with EJS rendering.